Escape to the great outdoors and take a breather!

 Top Spots to get out in Cooperstown & Otsego County

 During this time of quarantine - and solitude for many, remember the natural beauty of our world and look to the simpler pleasures in life.
-Otsego County has plenty to offer those looking for some fresh air.
-Please practice 6-foot social distancing even outdoors.
+Otsego County has plenty to offer to those looking for some fresh air.
+Remember to practice 6-foot physical distancing with individuals of other households, even outdoors.

 Oneonta Bike Trails – 27 miles of bike trails scattered throughout the foothills of the Catskill Mountains, accessible at various locations in and around the city of Oneonta, NY.

-Delaware-Otsego Audubon Society: a great source of information and some programs may be shifting to the digital world to keep people close to nature.
+Delaware-Otsego Audubon Society: a great source of information and some programs may have shifted to the digital world to keep people close to nature.

-A note from New York State Parks, Recreation and Historic Preservation:
+Check for the latest updates and more accurate information from the New York State Parks, Recreation and Historic Preservation.

-Glimmerglass State Park - All hiking trails are open, maps are available in the brochure kiosk in front of the office.
+Glimmerglass State Park - Hiking trails are open, maps are available in the brochure kiosk in front of the office.
 There are swings up and the basketball court is open for single-person practice.